+* The screening tool allows users to specify ground thermal conductivity value at a given site.

-Simulations of DOE prototype models for 16 different types of commercial buildings (USDOE 2022) and a typical single-family home in 15 climate zones have been performed with an existing conventional HVAC system or a new GSHP system, respectively.
+Simulations of DOE prototype models for 16 different types of commercial buildings (USDOE 2022) in 15 US climate zones (ASHRAE 2021) have been performed with an existing conventional HVAC system or a new GSHP system, respectively.
 The simulation results are stored and managed through a database.
 These pre-calculated results can provide a quick answer to the techno-economic viability of a GSHP application.

 New design tool for VBGHE